JetBrains/kotlin-web-site/docs/reference/multi-declarations.md

 val (name, age) = person
 ```

 This syntax is called a _multi-declaration_.
-A multi-declaration creates multiple variable at once.
+A multi-declaration creates multiple variables at once.
 We have declared two new variables: `name` and `age`, and can use them independently:

 ``` kotlin